WaylonWalker/waylonwalker.com/pages/blog/fuzzy-edit-zsh.md

 enter them into zsh rather than into nvim like I intended.
 Today I am going to sand off that rough edge and get as similar behavior to nvim as I can with a couple of aliases.

+Make sure you check out the YouTube video to see

 ## what's an alias